Employers sometiems use them to quickly assess candidates.

 Do research on the employer and the job.

-Read the job description and your job application or covering letter.
-Make sure you prepare a clear example for each of the job requirements.
+Read the job description and the documents you submitted as part of your application.
+Prepare a clear example for each of the job requirements.

-And prepare at least 3 good questions about the role, e.g. What would success look like in this role?
+Prepare at least 3 good questions, e.g. What would success look like in this role?
 Which is the first big task I would be undertaking?
 What are the main challenges I would expect to encounter?